 Ideas for Topics

-- Functional programming: Haskell, Erlang, Lisp, Scheme, and more
+- Functional programming: Haskell, Elixir, Lisp, Scheme, and more

 - Python web development: Flask, Django, etc.